Sheep farming in Wales: Environmental impact

 The economic viability of sheep farming in Wales is highly dependent upon the single farm payment given by European taxpayers to people who own land on condition they keep it in "Good Agricultural and Environmental Condition".
 However, this requires the removal of unwanted vegetation such as wild plants.
 The writer George Monbiot claims that sheep farming practices and grazing prevents natural trees and shrubs from growing and the subsequent fauna associated with such ecosystems flourishing, and that sheep compact the soil contributing to a cycle of flood and drought, thereby restricting the productivity of more fertile lands downstream.
 Wales imports seven times as much meat as it exports despite 76% of the land in Wales being devoted to livestock farming.

 The RSPB's State of Nature report found that 60% of animal and plant species in Wales have declined over the last 50 years and 31% have declined strongly with farming practices being blamed for loss of habitats.However, the National Farmers' Union (NFU) said it was "unfair to conveniently lay the blame on farming".
 NFU Cymru president Ed Bailey said that “many farmers and visitors to the countryside will be surprised about the report's findings given the huge effort farmers now place on managing the environment".

 Greenhouse gas fluxes from soils are hard to understand, but the largest single greenhouse gas emission by sheep is them belching methane.
 This is measured with portable accumulation chambers, and breeding for less is being attempted.
 Methane suppressing feed is being tried, and considered by the Welsh government.
 However a 2024 study estimated that although it might be possible to reduce greenhouse gas emissions by about a third, sheep farms in total cannot reach net zero without carbon sequestration, for example by growing more trees.
 However the study says that planting trees may not be suitable for all sheep farms.
 Much lamb is exported and it has been suggested that less should be produced.

-Challenges regarding post Brexit land use

-Brexit introduced significant environmental considerations for sheep farming in Wales, primarily through anticipated changes in land use.
-Economic challenges post-Brexit lead to a decline in the viability of sheep farming, prompting farmers to seek alternative uses for their land.
-One prominent projection suggested a substantial increase in forest cover, with estimates indicating that between 35,000 and 313,000 hectares of additional broadleaf forest could be established in Wales by 2030.
-This shift toward afforestation is seen as a means to offset income losses from reduced sheep farming profitability and aligns with broader environmental objectives, such as carbon sequestration and biodiversity enhancement.
-However, this transition also raises concerns about the preservation of traditional landscapes and the cultural heritage associated with sheep farming in Wales.
-Balancing economic resilience with environmental sustainability remains a critical challenge for Welsh agriculture in the post-Brexit era.